Every FAQ on the site, in one place.

 More on Products.

-No. Credicorp does not take a personal guarantee on either product.
+No. Creditcorp does not take a personal guarantee on any of the three products.
 The borrower is the company, not the director.

 How quickly are loans funded?